 There is no “neck surgery pillow”, and there is recent surgery and failed surgery that poses long term issues:

 The therapeutic pillow is a functional pillow and has a special section that supports the upper back called a thoracic wedge.
 This can help those with neck and upper back pain when back sleeping, as well as provide support and comfort when side sleeping.
 It is made of an environmentally friendly recycled foam that is medium density, so it is not too soft or too hard.

-So, here is a very good option for the best pillow for neck surgery.
+So, here is a very good option for neck surgery.
 Sometimes it may require a special combination of pillows to achieve best results.

 Is The Therapeutic Pillow The Best?

 I want to share this with you regarding a customer and his experience with his wife looking for a pillow for her neck surgery.
 I am leaving out any personal details to protect identity as requested.

 “Dear Sir or Madam, a couple of weeks back while researching for some relief for my wife, I came upon your website.
 I purchased one of your neck pillows for her; order number ——————-.
 In 2010 my wife had her cervical vertebra fused from C-2 through T-1, she has been in constant pain since that surgery and wholly unable to have a restful night’s sleep.
 That has suddenly changed, from the first night she slept on the pillow you designed she has had restful sleep and no longer wakes up every few minutes in pain, moaning and desperately seeking support which would stop the pain.”

 “Thank you to the designers who came up with this product, it is a God send and will hopefully continue to provide the support she needs to re-generate through sleep and have a decent quality of life.”

 “Thank you again, from the bottom of my heart.”